Toerngren/Fotomatic/README.md

 # Fotomatic

 In this project, I fixed a broken version of a responsive website called Fotomatic.
 I was provided with specs and a working version of the final product to help guide me in making the necessary adjustments to the broken code.
-To debug and update the site's CSS, I used the skills and tools acquired from the CodeCademy.com courses.
+To debug and update the site's CSS, I used the skills and tools acquired from the Codecademy.com courses.

+*The project set up is offered by:* [Codecademy](https://www.codecademy.com/catalog)

 I am now happy to say that the project is complete and the website is fully functional and responsive.